dolittle/Studio/Source/Bridge/bridge-frontend/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Folder Structure

+`pages/` - All the pages are in the pages folder.
+The hierarchy here defines routes in the app, and is exposed through Next.js' [File System Routing](https://nextjs.org/docs/routing/introduction).

+`pages/api` - This feature is not intended to be used.

+`components/` - A hierarchical folder structure for components.
+The components are grouped by their purpose, and are not tied to a specific page.

+`api` - This folder contains all relevant API components that the client application uses to communicate with the backend.
+This is for queries, and mutations.
+Along with the actual api calls, there are also hooks that wrap the api calls, and provide a more convenient interface for the components to use.
+For the future, this folder can also contain generated types for the API.
+Perhaps even the hooks can be generated.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: